unicornrainbow/activerecord-concernable/README.md

 ### Why would I want to do this?

-The primary reason for using the DSL is to keep active record models skinny and well defined and to avoid the inevitability of, for example, the monolithic User model.
+The primary reason for using the DSL is to keep ActiveRecord models skinny and well defined, and to avoid the inevitability of monolithic model object (1000 line user.rb anyone?).

-The idea is that as new models are introduced, the generally will be related, and therefore "concerned" with other models in the system.
-To a large extent, this is the very point of relational data and activerecord.
-This creates real pain points at the cruxes of the domain model, User being the prime example in many case.
-I refer to these classes as "Core Classes" or "Tier I".
-There can be multiple Tiers in the system, depending on how stratified the system is.
+The idea is that as new models are introduced, they will often be related, and therefore "concerned" with other models in the system.
+To a large extent, this is the very point of relational data and ActiveRecord.
+Unfortunately, This creates pain points at the cruxes of the domain model.
+New objects are concerned with the popular objects, and the popular objects accumulate the inverse concerns and functionality.

-The reason for pain points is because with each new model introduced to the system, which is concerned with one of these Core objects, there is generally an inverse relationship (and functionality) of the Core class now being concerned with it.
-The commonality is that prior to the new class (and concern), the core class could have cared less, but now it's required to become a dumping ground for the additional functionality.

-The simple solution, is to not add additional code to the centralized definition of the core class when adding a new associated class, but to instead add a concern that will be mixed in.
-This is essentially what the DSL does, but takes things a few steps further, by allowing you to easily nest the concern definition right inside the dependent model and then allowing you to mix it into the dependant classes by default.
+Concern modules can solve this problem is by allowing you to avoid adding additional code to the centralized definition of the core class when adding a new associated class.
+Instead, you simply add a concern and mix it in.

+This is essentially what the DSL does, but takes things a few steps further, by allowing you to easily nest the concern definition right inside the dependent model and then mix into the dependant classes unobtrusively.
-At the end of the day, activerecord-concernable allows you to move associated functionality around interrelated classes to keep an even distribution of code with no lumps.

 ## Contributing